JstRelax/web-www-v2/content/newsroom/articles/divd-responsibly-discloses-six-new-zero-day-vulnerabilities-to-vendor.en.md

 date: 2024-08-11T16:03:00+02:00
 author: []
 tag: news
 intro: DIVD researchers have discovered and, in collaboration with the vendor, disclosed six new zero-day vulnerabilities in Enphase IQ Gateway devices.
-This investigation was performed by Wietse Boonstra and Hidde Smit, both researchers of DIVD, in case DIVD-2024-00011.
-The six vulnerabilities were reported to Enphase by the DIVD team, and Enphase has addressed them in the upcoming release.
-DIVD is now working with Enphase to identify vulnerable and exposed Envoy IQ Gateways globally, aiming to assist with the patching process.
 image: /images/image (1).png
 Alt tag for image: ""
 case: null